Introducing Power Rankings, the new way to tell which club is actually “by far the greatest team the world has ever seen.”

 Now time for the more technical stuff.

 Our Power Rankings utilise a hierarchical Elo-based rating system to measure the strength of each team.
-The Elo rating system is a skill score which has been adapted to many sports since its creation for chess player ratings, including the official FIFA world rankings for both men and women.
+The Elo rating system is a skill score that has been adapted to many sports since its creation for chess player ratings, including the official FIFA world rankings for both men and women.
 The Elo algorithm used here analyses match results from over 2,500,000 games since 1990 to assign a rating to each team that is comparable across leagues, countries, and continents.

 Elo Rating System